Michal Navrátil (tennis)

-Michal Navrátil (born 20 November 1982) is a former professional tennis player from the Czech Republic.
+Michal Navrátil (born 20 November 1982) is a Czech tennis coach and a former professional player.

-Biography

-Early life
+Personal life

 Born in Přerov, he is the son of former player and later Davis Cup captain Jaroslav Navrátil.
 As a youngster the left-hander trained at the National Tennis Centre in Moravia.
 He and Ladislav Chramosta made the 1999 Australian Open boys' doubles final, which they lost in three sets to Kristian Pless and Jürgen Melzer.

 Professional career

 As a professional player he won seven Futures titles in singles but didn't have success on the Challenger circuit.
 In doubles however he won three Challenger events, as well as 14 Futures titles.
 He had one main draw entry on the ATP Tour, when he and Tomáš Berdych were given a wildcard for the doubles at the Campionati Internazionali di Sicilia in 2005, but the pair had to withdraw before the match.
 This handed a walkover win to third seeds Martín García and Mariano Hood, who went on to win the tournament.